 To give you an idea of the level of effort that is required at each step in the process, study the following: Buy-Side, Sell-Side & Capital Raising processes.

 If you don’t understand the level of effort, the time required and the number of tasks required to sell or buy a company, you’re better off just hiring an advisor in any case, so you can focus on running your business.
+Time is not money, it’s more than money.

 P.S.
 As the insider saying goes, you can sell for whatever price is asked, so long as you control the terms.
 Case in point, there’s more to selling than getting a higher transaction value, for instance, business owners would love to sell to Berkshire Hathaway even if they get a smaller price, because of the benefits of being under their umbrella.